 - 1. When the line of showers first appears on the edge of the radar image, use a water-soluble pen to draw a line along the leading edge (for example, line A drawn at 2258Z). - 2.
 An hour or two later, check the radar again, and draw a second line along the leading edge (B at 0058Z).
-For the purposes of this exercise, I have used a two-hour interval. - 3.
-Now draw parallel lines ahead of this second line with a similar spacing and continue these lines until you have drawn a line past the location you are interested in.
+For the purposes of this exercise, I have used a two-hour interval. - Now draw parallel lines ahead of this second line with a similar spacing and continue these lines until you have drawn a line past the location you are interested in.
 These lines, labelled C and D, represent the approximate position of the leading edge, in this case at 0258Z and 0458Z. - 4.
 Now you can interpolate between lines C and D to get an estimation of the arrival time of these showers in this case, the estimate for time of arrival at Hamilton will be approximately 0445Z (4.45pm NZST, or 5.45pm NZDT).

-Fig. 92 Calculating the Arrival Time of a Band of Showers.
+Fig. 92 Calculating the arrival time of a band of showers at Hamilton Airport.

-Generally, this method will be accurate to within about $\frac{1}{2}$ an hour, and often closer than that.
+Generally, this method will be accurate to within about 1⁄2 an hour, and often closer than that.